profico/claude-reviewer/README.md

 1. External repository creates a PR
 2. Workflow checks PR for the `claude` label based on the `trigger` input
 3. If the PR description lacks context, it pulls linked issues and updates the PR body with the missing details
-4. If no issue is linked, it searches for an obvious open issue match and links it
+4. If no issue is linked, it searches open issues (title/body and touched files) for a clear match and links it
 5. Downloads framework-specific rules fromworkflow_ this repository
 6. Reads project-specific `.cursor/rules/*.mdc` files
 7. Claude reviews the PR with combined context